Speed dialers vs. auto dialers: Choose the right outbound dialer for your business

 Why do call centers use auto dialers?

 Call centers handle two types of calls: incoming calls and outgoing calls.
 Inbound call center agents receive incoming calls from customers.
 Meanwhile, outbound call center agents make outgoing calls to reach out to customers.
-Dialing out phone numbers one by one can be a very tedious task for agents, so more and more call center companies today have started using auto dialers to streamline the calling process.
+Dialing out phone numbers one by one can be a very tedious task for agents, so more and more call center companies today have started using auto dial system to streamline the calling process.

 Since auto dialers have better functionality, they are more efficient for call centers than speed dialers.
 The best part is that there are different dialing modes that agents can use to auto dial phone numbers and make outgoing calls.